Coastal Zone Management Estuarine Research Reserves (11.420)

 Credentials/Documentation

 (1) For development grants: A letter from the Governor designating the lead agency for new reserve development; (2) for competitive research grant proposals which do not come from the lead agency: A letter from the reserve manager indicating formal support of the application by the lead agency; (3) for reserve operations, land acquisition, and construction: An application from the reserve lead agency or its designee.
 For all grants, a statement of work and budget estimate must be submitted.
-Costs will be determined in accordance with OMB Circular No. A-87 for state and local governments.
-OMB Circular No. A-87 applies to this program.
+As noted above, costs will be determined in accordance with relevant OMB cost principles.

 Application Procedure